 We’re passionate about our work with foster families and the organizations that support them.
 Foster Coalition’s founders are active in outreach and personally understand the roadblocks families face in the foster care system and beyond.
 Their involvement in counseling both foster care families and youth who have experienced abuse has given them direct insight into community needs.

-Paul Berry is a retired financial planner and investment advisor with The Covenant Group, which he founded in 1988.
-Paul is married to Robbie, and they have three children and nine grandchildren.
-Paul and Robbie were the founders of the Safe Harbor ministry, which reaches out to families with teenagers with rebellious behaviors such as drug abuse, eating disorders, self-cutting, deviant sexual behavior, anger, and violence.
-Safe Harbor coaches parents on how to get between their rebellious teens and the behavior in which they are involved and offers a faith-based online video series for parents with troubled teens.
+Paul Berry, Foster Coalition founder, is a retired financial planner and investment advisor with The Covenant Group, which he founded in 1988.
+Paul and his wife Robbie have three children and nine grandchildren.
+They were the founders of Safe Harbor ministry, which coaches parents of teenagers with rebellious behaviors such as drug abuse, eating disorders, self-cutting, deviant sexual behavior, anger, and violence.

-Mike Ousley is owner and president of Mike Ousley Productions.
+Mike Ousley, Foster Coalition cofounder, is owner and president of Mike Ousley Productions.
 He has over thirty-seven years of experience in award-winning television production.
-His first project started as a series of local music television shows for teenagers, which was also simulcast on radio and developed into an adult music video show that ran in fifteen markets across the country.
 Mike Ousley Productions is currently responsible for TV program production in several of the top fifty US markets.
 He is the only television producer to have twice won Billboard Magazine’s Music Video Show of the Year.
-Mike has strong ties through philanthropic work locally in Birmingham and is actively involved in his church.
+Mike has strong ties through philanthropic work in Birmingham.

 Angie Hoffman – Children’s Director of Oak Mountain Presbyterian Church and advisor to local Department of Human Resources (DHR).
 Angie has a Bachelor of Arts in Industrial and Organizational Psychology from Augusta State University.